line charts for analytics

 Multiple Rates, States & Localities

 As a result, contractors in multiple jurisdictions have to watch out for double taxation.
+Managing different wage scales across jurisdictions requires careful attention to wage and hour laws.
 Chiefly, this can be a problem where an employee resides in one state and works in another.
 When states have a reciprocity relationship, however, the worker’s state of residence may issue credit for taxes paid on income earned out of state.
 That way, they don’t pay twice, but this requires careful attention to timecards and pay stubs.

 Construction companies also have to watch that they don’t overpay on unemployment tax when an employee works in multiple states.
 Unemployment is often owed only to one state per employee.
 And if it’s mistakenly paid to each state they worked in, contractors shouldn’t expect to be contacted for a refund.
 Because it’s not always clear where unemployment should be paid, the Department of Labor suggests considering four factors in sequence: